Undergraduate courses that emphasise the practical

 - Aboriginal and Torres Strait Islander people: BoxHill Institute welcomes all applications from indigenous students.
+As an Aboriginal or Torres Strait Islander, you will have a Koori Liaison Officer who will available to assist you throughout your studies.
 Please see individual courses for additional admission criteria.

 - Domestic students with overseas qualifications: Domestic students with overseas qualifications should visit the recognition of prior learning page BoxHill Institute for information on how their qualifications will be assessed for entry.

 - English language proficiency: BHI requires students to demonstrate that they can speak, write, read and comprehend English to a specified standard.
 Visit English Language page for more details.